lblod/berichten-melding-service/README.md

      - Parses the rdfa, extracts, and validates the content.
 If any attachments need downloading, they are scheduled via [download-url-service](https://github.com/lblod/download-url-service).
 This task is marked as successful once all conditions are met.

-This process entails a elaborate interaction amongst three 'lblod' services:
+This process entails an elaborate interaction among three 'lblod' services:
 - [Download-URL-Service](https://github.com/lblod/download-url-service)
 - [Job-Controller-Service](https://github.com/lblod/job-controller-service)
 - The current service